AdrianaStoi/Licensing-Capsule/README.md

 ## Agile Methodology

 * Github Project was utilized to manage the development process using an agile methodology.
-The link to the Project Kanban board can be accessed here.
+The link to the Project Kanban board can be accessed [here-Licensing Capsule User Stories](https://github.com/users/AdrianaStoi/projects/2/views/1).
 * For each user story I created a Github Issue which includes the EPIC, Acceptance Criteria and Tasks.
 * Each User Story comes with defined acceptance criteria, ensuring a clear understanding of when the User Story can be considered completed.
 These acceptance criteria are subdivided into tasks, making it easier to execute the User Story.
-* The User stories were categorized according to the MoSCoW prioritization technique from highest to lowest: "Should Have" "Must Have" "Could Have" and "Won't Have".
+* The User stories were categorized according to the MoSCoW prioritization technique from highest to lowest: "Must Have", "Should Have", "Could Have" and "Won't Have".
 They were assigned to Milestones that corresponded to the Sprints cycles of the project.